Zeyrian/Zeyrian/README.md

 ### [fourpointo](https://github.com/Zeyrian/fourpointo) · [fourpointo.app](https://fourpointo.app)

 A Flask web app where polytechnic students upload an assignment brief and AI generates a structured task list from the spec.
-Self-hosted on a repurposed Dell Latitude 7300 running Ubuntu Server via Cloudflare Tunnel.
+It is self-hosted on a repurposed Dell Latitude 7300 running Ubuntu Server via Cloudflare Tunnel.

 Authentication is handled with bcrypt password hashing, unique salts per user, and parameterised database queries to prevent SQL injection.